-Engineering: Distinction, Distinction, Distinction including Distinction in Further Mathematics for Technicians
+Engineering: Distinction, Distinction, Merit including Further Mathematics for Technicians.

-34 points overall or 16 points at HL including Mathematics (not Mathematics Studies), and a science subject 5 at HL or 6 at SL
+34 points overall or 15 points at HL including Mathematics (not Mathematics Studies), and a science subject 5 at HL or 6 at SL.

 The University welcomes applications from international students.
 Our international recruitment team can guide you on entry requirements.
 See our International Student website for further information about entry requirements for your country.

 However, please note that international fee-paying students cannot undertake a part-time programme due to visa restrictions.

 If you need to increase your level of qualification ready for undergraduate study, we offer a number of International Foundation Programmes.